elentok/format-on-save.nvim/README.md

 NOTE: This is a work in progress and the API might change.

+## Why another formatting plugin?

+Until now I've used LSP-only formatting with a simple auto command with null-ls to cover non-LSP formatters.
+However, now that null-ls is being archived I needed to find an alternative.

+I tried several plugins but:

+- Neither supported both LSP and non-LSP formatters
+- Some of them format asynchronously which is tricky because you need to lock the buffer before formatting and there are a lot of end cases.
+- Some of them support partial formatting which adds a lot of complexity.

+This plugin has a few core principles to keep it simple:

+- **Synchronous formatting** - Most of the formatters I use are quite fast and the delay isn't noticeable to me.
+- **Format on save only** (no partial formatting) - There's a `:Format` command you can call whenever you want but the purpose of this plugin is to save after formatting.

 ## TODO

 - [x] Add LazyFormatter - a function that is only called while formatting and